ahdis/epr-integration-cara/docs/primarysystems-epr.md

 ## 6. Providing AuditEvents

 Each IHE Transaction has AuditEvent requirements.
 This is described for each transaction (see example for ITI-45 [here](https://github.com/ehealthsuisse/EPD-by-example/blob/main/files/PIXQuery.md#audit-log) or in [eprik](https://test.ahdis.ch/eprik-cara/index.html#/transaction/02bc28f6-03b6-4d8b-ae7f-34a889267152)).
 This AuditEvents need to be registered in the community.
-With [EVSClient](https://ehealthsuisse.ihe-europe.net/EVSClient/atna/validator.seam?standard=ATNA-IHE&extension=IHE) you can validate if the content of the AuditMessages is correct.
-See for sending messeage via syslog protocol also guidance about not using BOM in [IHE 3.20.4.1.2 Message Semantics](https://profiles.ihe.net/ITI/TF/Volume2/ITI-20.html#3.20.4.1.2).
+With [EVSClient](https://ehealthsuisse.ihe-europe.net/evs/atna/validator.seam?standard=21) you can validate if the content of the AuditMessages is correct.
+See for sending message via syslog protocol also guidance about not using BOM in [IHE 3.20.4.1.2 Message Semantics](https://profiles.ihe.net/ITI/TF/Volume2/ITI-20.html#3.20.4.1.2).

 ## 7. Query and modify the Healthcare Professional Directory (HPD)